30 July 2018

 You can also take part directly in the Consultations themselves.
 Here are the websites enabling you to do this:

 Inclusion of Fracking in Nationally Significant Infrastructure Projects

 For each of these you may Copy & Paste the text of the letters to Greg Clark (for the NSIP Consultation) or James Brokenshire (for the Permitted Development Consultation).
 Alternatively the organisation Frack Free United have published two excellent guides to help you fill in the forms:

 See also our blog article “Petition the PM”.

 There is also a Petition to Greg Clark, the Secretary of State for Business, Energy and Industrial Strategy which you can sign by clicking on this link.

 If you value your freedom of speech, if you value having your right to have your voice heard, if you value your democracy please, please, please do at least one and (if you have time) preferably all of the above.

 - Alex Dale serves as a Councillor on all 3 of our local Councils: Dronfield Town Council, North East Derbyshire District Council and Derbyshire County Council.
 He sits on numerous Council committees.
-He has published an excellent statement in the Yorkshire Post about these proposals: you can read it here.
+He has had an excellent statement published in the Yorkshire Post about these proposals: you can read it here.

 - The Mirror’s online news carried this article.